 - Exit program.

-Once the SNMP is disabled, check if the printer is back online, and see if it now works normally.
+If you have printer problems after the power outage, perhaps disabling the SNMP protocol will help.
+Once SNMP is disabled, check whether the printer is back online, and see if it now works normally.

 There you go!
 These are our solutions that can help you fix things when the printer is not working after a power outage.